 What if I’m a budget traveller?

-Although the pass can be an absolute bargain, if you’re on a very tight budget it may not be the best option for you.
+If you’re on a very tight budget the JR Pass may never have been the best option for you.
 There are much cheaper ways to get around Japan than high-speed trains, the trade-off will be time, convenience and potential comfort so it comes down to what your priorities are.

 What is the price of the Japan Rail Pass?